-Note: If there are any terms we've used in this information report that you're unsure of, you can look them up in the Glossary at the end of the report.
+Note: If there are any terms, we've used in this information report that you're unsure of, you can look them up in the Glossary at the end of the report.

-1. What is SEND?
+1: What is SEND?

-According to the Special Educational Needs and Disability Code of Practice: 0 to 25 years (published by the Department for Education, June 2014), children have special educational needs if they have a learning difficulty which calls for special educational provision to be made for them.
+In accordance with the Special Educational Needs and Disability Code of Practice: 0 to 25 Years (Department for Education, June 2014), children are considered to have special educational needs (SEN) if they have a learning difficulty that requires special educational provision.

-Children have a learning difficulty if they:
+A child has a learning difficulty if they:

-- a) have a significantly greater difficulty in learning than the majority of children of the same age; or - b) have a disability which prevents or hinders them from making use of facilities of a kind generally provided for others of the same age in mainstream schools.
-For children aged two or more, special educational provision means educational or training provision which is additional to, or different from that made generally for other children or young people of their age.
+- Experience significantly greater difficulty in learning compared to the majority of children of the same age. - Have a disability that prevents or hinders them from accessing facilities that are generally available to children of the same age in mainstream schools.

+For children aged two or older, special educational provision refers to educational or training support that is additional to or different from the provision made for other children or young people of the same age.

-At the heart of all we do is the desire to improve the support we give students with SEND throughout the school and to provide them with a graduated level of support that reinforces the need for fully inclusive teaching.
-Every pupil in the school is allocated a SEND pathway on referral to the school.
-This indicated the level of involvement from the SENDCo, as can be seen below.
+At the core of our approach is a commitment to enhancing the support provided to students with SEND.
+We aim to offer a graduated level of support that underpins the importance of fully inclusive teaching practices.
+Upon referral to the school, every pupil is allocated a SEND pathway, which outlines the level of involvement from the SENDCo.
+The pathway ensures that appropriate and tailored support is provided, as detailed below.